ronan-s1/Anonymise-Script/README.md

 ## Features

-This script currently replaces:
+This script currently performs the following:

-- specified words in `words.csv`
+- Replaces specified words in words.csv.
+- Replaces IP addresses with generic IPs.
+- Replaces timeseries with a placeholder value.
-- file paths (optional as it's a bit dodgey lol)
+- Replaces file paths with generic file paths (optional as it's a bit dodgy lol).
-- ip addresses
-- timeseries
+- Wraps the modified output with backticks (```) if the --backtick flag is provided.

 ## Set Up
 Create a CSV file in the same directory as `main.py`: